websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

 ## Editing Object Drafts

-Before an Object is published, you can configure any of its settings and elements.
+Before an Object is published, you can configure its settings and elements.
 This includes the scope of its data, its name, panel category key, fields, relationships, and layouts.
 Once published, some of these configuration options are removed.
 See [Publishing Object Drafts](#publishing-object-drafts) for more information.

 Follow these steps to edit the Object draft.